hateMeNow/interview_ab/README.md

 ► Update App-Diagram and mongoDB
 ► Add DB ER
 ► first commit for API-GATEWAY
+► first commit for authentication-api
+► first commit for gamma-project common

 02/03/2025
 ► Add prototype for sequence diagram